Masago (What You Need to Know About Fish Eggs) - TheLadyChef

 1. Allergies: People with fish or seafood allergies should avoid Masago as it may trigger allergic reactions.

-2. High in Sodium: Masago is quite high in sodium.
+2. High in Sodium: Masago is high in sodium.
 Overconsumption of sodium can lead to high blood pressure and other heart-related issues.

 3. High in Cholesterol: Masago is also high in cholesterol.
 While dietary cholesterol doesn’t affect everyone the same way, those with certain health conditions, like diabetes or heart disease, should consume it in moderation.